lcnr/docker_queue/README.md

 # docker_queue

-Utility to queue docker runs (just made as a exercise).
+Utility to queue docker runs (just made as an exercise).